Yellowstone Montana Montana, USA Travel Guide

 Enjoy fresh from the clear Montana waters.

-Limited options, mostly hot dog stands or seasonal food trucks in West Yellowstone.
+Limited options, mostly hot dog kiosks or seasonal street food vendors in West Yellowstone.
 No prominent street food culture.

 Sample local craft beers from Montana breweries.
 Huckleberry-flavored sodas or cocktails are also available.

 Yellowstone Park Hotel Dining Room (West Yellowstone) provides a fancy dining experience.
-Yellowstone Mine (Gardiner) has a refined menu with locally sourced ingredients.
+Yellowstone Mine (Gardiner) has a refined menu with local produce.

-These are abundant in West Yellowstone and Gardiner, striking a balance between quality and cost.
+These are numerous in West Yellowstone and Gardiner, striking a balance between quality and cost.

 Look for fast food chains in West Yellowstone, small diners, pizza places, and grocery store delis for quick and affordable meal options.